Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Bedu was no idiot; most of the gear Vakno had removed from her bunker and installed in *his* ship had nothing to do with science, it was communications and datamining equipment.
 She’d paid for the shipyard time to have the *Negotiable Curiosity* expanded, extended and rebalanced.
 The ship was if anything a huge improvement on what it had been, and Bedu was practical enough to appreciate that, but it still felt inappropriate.
 The ship was his *house* after all, and Vakno had extensively remodelled it, effectively turning it into her new flying office and Bedu into her personal pilot.

 Most of the remaining equipment was outside of his knowledge, but he knew what *some* of it did. *Negotiable Curiosity* had an extensive and hypersensitive sensor suite that could trace the lingering spacetime distortions of a ship at FTL for years after the fact, and Vakno had expanded on that functionality.
-Information was her business---he should have guessed that she would be an expert at gathering it in all its forms.
+Information was her business - he should have guessed that she would be an expert at gathering it in all its forms.

 “There are power signatures here and there on the planet, you’re correct,” she reported. ”They seem to be focused in hospitals.”